rileystevend/daimlerHackathon/model/README.md

 ## Target Image

-Use this image to see the model: https://stemkoski.github.io/AR-Examples/markers/kanji.png
+Use this marker to see the model with the camera: https://stemkoski.github.io/AR-Examples/markers/kanji.png